Coronavirus Update: Nassau County declares state of emergency as cases rise

-NASSAU COUNTY (WABC) -- Nassau County declared a state of emergency as the number of coronavirus cases rose 48 with most located in Hempstead.
+NASSAU COUNTY (WABC) -- Nassau County declared a state of emergency as the number of coronavirus cases has risen to 48, with most located in Hempstead.

 Officials say 34 of the patients are located in the town of Hempstead, 10 in the town of North Hempstead, and 4 in the town of Oyster Bay.

-Nassau County Executive Laura Curran announced several recreational facilities and other public spaces are closed in Hempstead.
+Nassau County Executive Laura Curran announced several recreational facilities and other public spaces across the county, including:

+She also announced that the county would be stopping the boot and tow program and eviction proceedings.

-"Don't be scared, be prepared," the Town of Hempstead Supervisor Donald Clavin said.
+"Don't be scared, be prepared," Town of Hempstead Supervisor Donald Clavin said.

 In Suffolk County, Executive Steve Bellone declared a state of emergency on Thursday.